Pevooo/Medicisa/README.md

 # Medicisa
 Medicisa is a comprehensive mobile application designed to empower individuals to take control of their health and well-being.
-Whether you're managing a chronic condition, looking to stay on top of your medication regimen, or seeking expert medical advice, Medicisa provides all the tools and resources you need in one convenient platform.
+Whether you're managing a chronic condition, looking to seek expert medical advice, Medicisa provides all the tools and resources you need in one convenient platform.
 This project was made using Flutter, Firebase, Flask

 ## 1. API